bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 * Implements `ActiveRecord::Base.silence_auto_explain` which allows the user to selectively disable automatic EXPLAINs within a block.

 * Implements automatic EXPLAIN logging for slow queries.
 A new configuration parameter `config.active_record.auto_explain_threshold_in_seconds` determines what's to be considered a slow query.
 Setting that to nil disables this feature.
 Defaults are 0.5 in development mode, and nil in test and production modes.
-Rails 3.2 supports this feature in SQLite, MySQL (mysql2 adapter), and PostgreSQL.
+Quails 3.2 supports this feature in SQLite, MySQL (mysql2 adapter), and PostgreSQL.

 * Added `ActiveRecord::Base.store` for declaring simple single-column key/value stores.